-Beholding the Glory of the Courtroom of God
+Beholding the Glory of the Courtroom of God (Part 1 of 2)

-We are continuing in our series on beholding God to behave godly for God's glory.
+We continue in our series on beholding God to behave godly for God's glory.
 This is the second message in that series.
 Last week, we beheld Christ to reveal the sinfulness within us and our absolute need for his salvation and atonement.
 Today, we behold God to expose things in our lives that might not be inherently sinful but that we have made sinful—namely, idolatry.

 1. Behold the Arguments of God